Commission for Complaints for Telecom-television Services (CCTS)

 What is the CCTS?

-The Commissioner for Complaints for Telecommunications Services Inc. (CCTS) is an independent organization dedicated to working with consumers and service providers to resolve complaints about telephone and internet services.
+Commission for Complaints for Telecom-television Services (CCTS) is an independent organization dedicated to working with consumers and service providers to resolve complaints about telephone and internet services.
 Its structure and mandate were approved by the CRTC.

-To ensure that the CCTS’s services are available to you, the Commission requires all phone, internet and other telecommunications companies that offer services within the mandate of the CCTS to become participating service providers.
+To ensure that the CCTS’s services are available to you, the Commission requires all phone, internet, television and other telecommunications companies that offer services within the mandate of the CCTS to become participating service providers.